Whiston, Merseyside: Governance

 Prior to boundary changes in 2016, Whiston consisted of the Whiston North and Whiston South wards of the Metropolitan Borough of Knowsley.
 The North and South wards were separated by the Liverpool to Manchester Railway, which runs directly through the town.
 The former borough wards of North and South are still used in the form of Town Council wards, but for the purposes of Borough representation, Whiston elects three councillors via the combined ward of Whiston and Cronton.

 Whiston lent its name to and was formerly the headquarters of the Whiston Rural District within the County of Lancashire before the Local Government Act 1972.
 Today, Whiston Town Council oversees parish level administration.

 Transport

-Whiston is crossed by the historic Liverpool to Manchester Railway, and is served by Whiston railway station with services to Liverpool and Manchester, operated by Northern.
-Local bus routes to Runcorn, Liverpool, St Helens and Huyton also serve the town.
-These are operated by, among other smaller local providers, Stagecoach and Arriva.
+Whiston is crossed by the historic Liverpool to Manchester Railway, and is served by Whiston railway station with services to Liverpool Lime Street and Manchester Oxford Road, operated by Northern.
+Local bus routes to Huyton, Liverpool, Runcorn, and St Helens also serve the town.
+These are primarily operated by Arriva and Stagecoach, alongside smaller local providers.

 Health

-St Helens and Knowsley Teaching Hospitals NHS Trust operates Whiston Hospital.
-The hospital supports the primary maternity department for the Knowsley and St Helens boroughs, alongside a regional Burns and Plastic Surgery Unit serving North West England, North Wales and the Isle of Man.
-The Trust is a member organisation of the teaching hospital system partnered with the University of Liverpool, Liverpool John Moores University and Edge Hill University.
+St Helens and Knowsley Teaching Hospitals NHS Trust operates Whiston Hospital, which supports the primary maternity department for Knowsley and St Helens, alongside a regional burns and plastic surgery unit serving northwest England, north Wales, and the Isle of Man.
+The Trust is a member organisation of the teaching hospital system partnered with the University of Liverpool, Liverpool John Moores University, and Edge Hill University.

 Industries

-Local industry includes Glen Dimplex Home Appliances, producing kitchen appliances and employing approximately 1,000 people.
+Local industry includes Glen Dimplex Home Appliances, which produced kitchen appliances and employs approximately 1,000 people.